UnbihexiumFan/star-system-explorer/README.md

 # Star System Explorer

 There's no exploration yet.
-JWST WHY...
+JWST is gonna have to take some images, I guess...

 Once the JWST can take images of some of these planets, I'm going to update this.